Multilingual/English Learners

 2. WIDA Screener* will be administered by the ELD staff either before starting school or within 30 days of attendance.
 This assessment covers listening, speaking, reading, and writing domains.

-3. Eligibility for ELD Services - based on WIDA Screener overall level and each domain level
+3. Eligibility for ELD Services - based on WIDA Screener overall level and domain levels

 4. ELD Services Participation